Nathan Dale Short

 Director

 Nathan Dale Short (they/them) is a Chicago-based theatre-maker, director, and co-founder of A Short Leap Theatre Company, where they serve as Artistic Director of Literature — which basically means they read too many plays and convince everyone else they’re brilliant.
-Their directing work includes Clearing by Beth Hyland (Short Leap’s sold-out inaugural production) The Rocky Horror Show, God of Carnage, Other Desert Cities, The Realistic Joneses, and Pirandello’s Six Characters in Search of an Author.
+Their directing work includes A Short Leap’s inaugural production, Clearing by Beth Hyland; The Rocky Horror Show, God of Carnage, Other Desert Cities, The Realistic Joneses, and Pirandello’s Six Characters in Search of an Author.
 They’ve also directed too many ten-minute plays and stand readings to count.

 Nathan builds theatre that’s sweaty, intimate, and a little dangerous — the kind that makes you laugh in the middle of something you probably shouldn’t.
 Their work lives in that tension: comedy that comes at a cost.
 They’re drawn to contradiction — faith and failure, humor and harm, the messy humanity in our best intentions.
 They aim to make work that leaves audiences seen, unsettled, and strangely grateful for both; the kind of laughter that catches in your throat because it’s too true not to hurt a little.

-Before co-founding A Short Leap, Nathan co-founded Sunrise Theatre Company in Topeka, where they helped lead two completely sold-out seasons of new and contemporary work.
+Before co-founding A Short Leap, Nathan founded Sunrise Theatre Company in Topeka, where they helped lead two completely sold-out seasons of new and contemporary work.
 They’ve spent nearly a decade acting, producing, and occasionally sprinting away from collapsing set pieces across the Midwest.
-Favorite credits include a little of everything — absurd comedies, messy dramas, and the kind of shows that make audiences whisper “that felt too real.”
+Favorite credits include a little of everything — absurd comedies, messy dramas, and the kind of shows that make audiences whisper “that was an experience that felt too real.”